Bedxxe/metagenomics/_episodes/06-workflow.md

 For example, the variant calling workflow we just carried out had about eight steps where we had to type a command into our terminal.
 Most of these commands were pretty long.
 If we wanted to do this for all six of our data files, that would be forty-eight steps.
 If we had 50 samples (a more realistic number), it would be 400 steps!
-You can see why we want to automate this.
+Now, you can see why we want to automate this.

 We've also used `for` loops in previous lessons to iterate one or two commands over multiple input files.